eScienceLab/eScienceLab.github.io/_projects/synthesys.md

 duration: 4 years
 ---

-SYNTHESYS+ is a pan-European collections infrastructure project and the fourth iteration of the SYNTHESYS programme, funded by the European Commission.
+[SYNTHESYS+](https://www.synthesys.info/) is a pan-European collections infrastructure project and the fourth iteration of the SYNTHESYS programme, funded by the European Commission.
 SYNTHESYS+ will commence on 1 February 2019 and run until 31 January 2023.

-SYNTHESYS+ is the final iteration of the programme, which builds upon previous SYNTHESYS projects which ran from February 2004 – July 2009;
+SYNTHESYS+ is the final iteration of the programme, which builds upon previous SYNTHESYS projects which ran from February 2004 -– July 2009;
-September 2009 – August 2013; and September 2013 - August 2017.
+September 2009 – August 2013; and September 2013 -- August 2017.
 All iterations
 of the SYNTHESYS programme have developed collections infrastructure with international partners, via discrete work packages coordinated under deliverables of Access, Networking, and Joint Research Activities.